-20.3.4 Data Packet Format
+Data Packet Format

 All data packets transmitted on the TWI bus are nine bits long, consisting of one data byte and an acknowledge bit.
-During a data transfer, the Master generates the clock and the START and STOP conditions, while the receiver is responsible for acknowledging the reception.
-An Acknowledge (ACK) is signalled by the receiver pulling the SDA line low during the ninth SCL cycle.
-If the receiver leaves the SDA line high, a NACK is signalled.
-When the receiver has received the last byte, or for some reason cannot receive any more bytes, it should inform the transmitter by sending a NACK after the final byte.
+During a data transfer, the Master generates the clock and the START and STOP conditions, while the Receiver is responsible for acknowledging the reception.
+An Acknowledge (ACK) is signalled by the Receiver pulling the SDA line low during the ninth SCL cycle.
+If the Receiver leaves the SDA line high, a NACK is signalled.
+When the Receiver has received the last byte, or for some reason cannot receive any more bytes, it should inform the Transmitter by sending a NACK after the final byte.
 The MSB of the data byte is transmitted first.

-Figure 20-5.
+Figure 72.
 Data Packet Format

-20.3.5 Combining Address and Data Packets into a Transmission
+Combining Address and Data Packets into a Transmission

 A transmission basically consists of a START condition, a SLA+R/W, one or more data packets and a STOP condition.
 An empty message, consisting of a START followed by a STOP condition, is illegal.
-Note that the wired-ANDing of the SCL line can be used to implement handshaking between the Master and the Slave.
+Note that the Wired-ANDing of the SCL line can be used to implement handshaking between the Master and the Slave.
 The Slave can extend the SCL low period by pulling the SCL line low.
 This is useful if the clock speed set up by the Master is too fast for the Slave, or the Slave needs extra time for processing between the data transmissions.
 The Slave extending the SCL low period will not affect the SCL high period, which is determined by the Master.
 As a consequence, the Slave can reduce the TWI data transfer speed by prolonging the SCL duty cycle.

-Figure 20-6 shows a typical data transmission.
+Figure 73 shows a typical data transmission.
 Note that several data bytes can be transmitted between the SLA+R/W and the STOP condition, depending on the software protocol implemented by the application software.

-Figure 20-6.
+Figure 73.
 Typical Data Transmission

-20.4 Multi-master Bus Systems, Arbitration and Synchronization

-The TWI protocol allows bus systems with several Masters.
-Special concerns have been taken in order to ensure that transmissions will proceed as normal, even if two or more Masters initiate a transmission at the same time.
+Multi-master Bus Systems, Arbitration and Synchronization The TWI protocol allows bus systems with several masters.
+Special concerns have been taken in order to ensure that transmissions will proceed as normal, even if two or more masters initiate a transmission at the same time.
 Two problems arise in multi-master systems:

-- An algorithm must be implemented allowing only one of the Masters to complete the transmission.
-All other Masters should cease transmission when they discover that they have lost the selection process.
+- An algorithm must be implemented allowing only one of the masters to complete the transmission.
+All other masters should cease transmission when they discover that they have lost the selection process.
 This selection process is called arbitration.
-When a contending Master discovers that it has lost the arbitration process, it should immediately switch to Slave mode to check whether it is being addressed by the winning Master.
-The fact that multiple Masters have started transmission at the same time should not be detectable to the Slaves, i.e., the data being transferred on the bus must not be corrupted. - Different Masters may use different SCL frequencies.
-A scheme must be devised to synchronize the serial clocks from all Masters, in order to let the transmission proceed in a lockstep fashion.
-This will facilitate the arbitration process.
+When a contending master discovers that it has lost the arbitration process, it should immediately switch to Slave mode to check whether it is being addressed by the winning master.
+The fact that multiple masters have started transmission at the same time should not be detectable to the slaves, that is, the data being transferred on the bus must not be corrupted - Different masters may use different SCL frequencies.
+A scheme must be devised to synchronize the serial clocks from all masters, in order to let the transmission proceed in a lockstep fashion.
+This will facilitate the arbitration process

 The wired-ANDing of the bus lines is used to solve both these problems.
-The serial clocks from all Masters will be wired-ANDed, yielding a combined clock with a high period equal to the one from the Master with the shortest high period.
+The serial clocks from all masters will be wired-ANDed, yielding a combined clock with a high period equal to the one from the Master with the shortest high period.
 The low period of the combined clock is equal to the low period of the Master with the longest low period.
-Note that all Masters listen to the SCL line, effectively starting to count their SCL high and low time-out periods when the combined SCL line goes high or low, respectively.
+Note that all masters listen to the SCL line, effectively starting to count their SCL high and low time-out periods when the combined SCL line goes high or low, respectively.

-Figure 20-7.
-SCL Synchronization between Multiple Masters
+Figure 74.
+SCL Synchronization Between Multiple Masters